whisthq/whist/ecs-host-service/README.md

 This subfolder contains the code for the Fractal ECS host service,

-The Fractal ECS host service is responsible for orchestrating containers on Fractal EC2 instances
+The Fractal ECS host service is responsible for orchestrating containers on Fractal EC2 instances, which are referred as **hosts** throughout the codebase.

+The service is responsible for taking care of making Docker calls to start and stop containers, for enabling multiple containers to run concurrently on the same host by dynamically assigning TTYs, for

+and for maintaining communication with the Fractal webserver(s) to